COVID bill to deliver big health insurance savings for many

 There’s also a political twist.
 Since most of the health care aid is keyed to the pandemic and expires by the end of 2022, that will let Democrats set up election-year votes to make new benefits permanent, or build them out even more.

-“There was always a hope that we were going to be able to return and build on where we started in 2009-2010, and we finally got to a place where it was possible,” said Judy Solomon of the Center on Budget and Policy Priorities, which advocates for low-income people and supported the Obama law.
+“There was always a hope that we were going to be able to return and build on where we started in 2009-2010, and we finally got to a place where it was possible,” said Judy Solomon of the Center on Budget and Policy Priorities.
+Her organization advocates on behalf of low-income people and was an early supporter of the health care law.

 “We had this massive fight that went on for 10 years,” said blogger Robert Laszewski, who followed “Obamacare” for an industry audience.
 “Over the weekend, it’s like it’s been erased.”

-The COVID-19 bill follows President Joe Biden’s strategy of building on the ACA health law to move the U.S. toward coverage for all.
+The COVID-19 bill follows President Joe Biden’s strategy of building on the health law to move the U.S. toward coverage for all.
 It’s still unclear how big a dent the legislation will make in the number of uninsured people, which has risen to an estimated 33 million or more.

 A major health care item in the bill will depend on some Republican-led states going along.
 States mainly in the South have refused to expand Medicaid to low-income adults under the ACA.
 The legislation offers them a temporary infusion of billions of dollars to reconsider.
 If those states, including Texas, Florida and Georgia, were to do that, Biden would be closer to his coverage goal.